 Six more action items were assigned for the fall.
 They included a new campus space for private religious observances, a comprehensive gender and sexual harassment prevention training program and an initiative to provide dress clothes for interviews to students unable to afford them.
 These are all part of an array of projects that build upon UNI’s commitment to diversity and inclusion.

-“We are creating change together,” said Andrew Morse, Assistant to the President for Board and Governmental Relations at UNI, “This past fall, Twenty-five faculty, staff, and students came together to create these resources for students out of a common thread of care for every member of our campus community.”
+“We are creating change together,” said Andrew Morse, Assistant to the President for Board and Governmental Relations at UNI, “This past fall, 25 faculty, staff and students came together to create these resources for students out of a common thread of care for every member of our campus community.”

 Perhaps the most visible outcome of UNI’s commitment to diversity and inclusion issues was the creation of the President’s Council on Inclusion, Transformative Social Justice and Advocacy, a closely watched 18-member committee tasked with breaking down barriers to equality that is being led by Jamie Chidozie, director of diversity, inclusion and social justice.